top of page

 5. Baked Goods: Baked goods are made with wheat flour.
 Therefore they have gluten.
 Gluten-free versions are also available in some places.
 Certain brands make gluten-free biscuits, bread and cookies.
 However, I find that the taste is a hit or miss.,

 6. Pizza: Pizza crust is also made from wheat flour.
 Therefore, it contains gluten.
-But, some places offer gluten-free pizza options too.
+However, some places also offer gluten-free pizza options.

 7. Beer: Most beers are made from barley, wheat, or rye.
 These grains contain gluten.
 Look for gluten-free beers if you're avoiding gluten.

-Unlike most countries, gluten-free products are expensive in India.
+Unlike inmost countries, gluten-free products are expensive in India.
 If you have the time, try making gluten-free foods at home with this list of 100 Indian foods.
-Surprisingly, you can find gluten in unexpected processed foods too.
+Surprisingly, you can find gluten in unexpected processed foods, too.
 Hence, it's important to read labels carefully.
 For more tips on how to start a gluten-free diet download our beginner's guide.

 List of 100 Indian Gluten-Free Foods